giota-cliqz/git-playground/README.md

 # git-playground
+Amit

+Creating conflicts for this line.
 Well, long time we haven't changed this file!
 Time to change it now! this README needed some clean up! :-)